websanova/vue-upload/README.md

 ### `maxFilesInProgress: 2`

-Set the maximum number of uploads that can run in paralles when `async` is set to `true`.
+Set the maximum number of uploads that can run in parallel when `async` is set to `true`.

 ### `startOnSelect: true`